 Any type of lamp can be used, but preferably the smallest you can get.

 Manufacturer: Made by many factories.

-Other versions: Many versions, all with fish, shellfish and crustaceans.
+Other versions: This 1950s Vallauris seagull table lamp exists in many varieties.
+Many lamps exists, all with fish, shellfish and crustaceans.
 Bright colours, typical for the 1950s and 1960s.

-Ceramic art of the Côte d’Azur: The various centers of production are located in two departments of the Côte d’Azur: the Alpes-Maritimes, including the Principality of Monaco and the Var.
+Ceramic art of the Côte d’Azur: The various centres of production are located in two departments of the Côte d’Azur: the Alpes-Maritimes, including the Principality of Monaco and the Var.

 In 1946 Pablo Picasso visited the city and became a potter.
 From that moment on, Vallauris will be the meeting place of the artistic aristocracy.
 Joan Miró, Henri Matisse, Raoul Dufy, Marc Chagall.
 Fernand Léger, Georges Braque, Jean Lurçat. Édouard Pignon, Tsuguharu Foujita.
 Jean Cocteau, Jean Marais, André Masson.
 Victor Brauner, all of whom, like the Master, will try their hand at ceramics.